-Female: overall brown with darker wings and tail, 2 tan wing bars, large gray-to-silver bill Juvenile: similar to female Nest: cup; female builds; 1-2 broods per year Eggs: 3-6; pale blue without markings Incubation: 11-12 days; female incubates Fledging: 9-10 days; female and male feed the young Migration: complete, to Mexico and Central America
+Female: overall brown with darker wings and tail,

+2 tan wing bars, large gray-to-silver bill

+Juvenile: similar to female

+Nest: cup; female builds; 1-2 broods per year

+Eggs: 3-6; pale blue without markings

+Incubation: 11-12 days; female incubates

+Fledging: 9-10 days; female and male feed the young

-Food: insects, seeds; will come to seed feeders Compare: Male Lazuli Bunting (p.
+Migration: complete, to Mexico and Central America Food: insects, seeds; will come to seed feeders Compare: Male Lazuli Bunting (p.
 87) has two bold white wing bars and a white belly.
 The male Indigo Bunting (p.
 85) is smaller and lacks wing bars.
-The male Mountain and Western Bluebirds (pp. 95 and 97) are the same size. but they lack the chestnut wing bars and oversized bill Stan's Notes: This grosbeak returns to the state in early May.
+The male Mountain and Western Bluebirds (pp. 93 and 95) are the same size, but they lack the chestnut wing bars and oversized bill.

+Stan's Notes: This grosbeak returns to the state late, by early May.
 A bird of semi-open habitats, such as overgrown fields, riversides, woodland edges and fencerows.
 Visits seed feeders.
 The first-year males show only some blue, obtaining the full complement of blue feathers in the second winter.
 It has expanded northward, with overall populations increasing over the past 30-40 years.

+YEAR-ROUND

 Mountain Bluebird

 Sialia currucoides

 Size: 7" (18 cm)

-Male: Overall sky-blue bird with a darker blue head.
+Male: Overall sky-blue bird with a darker blue head,

 back, wings and tail.
 White lower belly.
 Thin

 black bill

 Female: similar to male, but paler with a nearly gray

 head and chest and a whitish bellv

 Iuvenile: similar to adult of the same sex

 Nest: cavity, old woodpecker cavity, wooden nest

 box; female builds; 1-2 broods per year

 Eggs: 4-6; pale blue without markings

-Incubation: 13-14 days: female incubates
+Incubation: 13-14 days; female incubates

 Fledging: 22-23 days; female and male feed young

-Migration: non-migrator to partial in New Mexico
+Migration: non-migrator to partial migrator, to southern

+Arizona and Mexico

-Food: insects, fruit
+Food: insects. fruit

-Compare: Similar to Western Bluebird (p.
-97), but not as
+Compare: Western Bluebird (p.
+95) is similar, but it is a

-dark blue and lacks Western's rusty red chest.
+darker blue and has a rusty red chest.
 Male Indigo Bunting (p.
 85) is smaller and lacks a white lower belly.
 Male Blue Grosbeak (p.
-93) has chestnut wing bars and an oversized hill
+91) has chestnut wing bars and an oversized bill.

-Stan's Notes: Common in open mountainous country.
+Stan's Notes: Common in open mountainous country, nesting in half of Arizona.
 Main diet is insects.
-Often hovers just before diving to the ground to grab an insect.
 Due to conservation of suitable nesting sites (dead trees with cavities and man-made nest boxes), populations have increased over the past 40 years.
-Like other bluebirds, Mountain Bluebirds take well to nest boxes and tolerate close contact with people.
+Like other bluebirds.
+Mountain Bluebirds take well to nest boxes and tolerate close contact with people.
 Female sits on baby birds (brood) for up to six days after the eggs hatch.
 Young imprint on their first nest box or cavity and then choose a similar type of box or cavity throughout their life.

-Any open field is a good place to look for Mountain Bluebirds.
+YEAR-ROUND

+WINTER

 Western Bluebird

 Sialia mexicana

 Size: 7" (18 cm)

 Male: Deep blue head, neck, throat, back, wings and

 tail.
 Rusty-red chest and flanks.

-Female: similar to male, only duller with a gray head Juvenile: similar to female, with a speckled chest Nest: cavity, old woodpecker cavity, wooden nest box; female builds; 1-2 broods per year Eggs: 4-6; pale blue without markings Incubation: 13-14 days; female incubates Fledging: 22-23 days; female and male feed young Migration: non-migrator to partial migrator Food: insects, fruit Compare: The Mountain Bluebird (p.
-95) is similar but lacks the rusty-red breast.
+Female: similar to male, only duller with a gray head Juvenile: similar to female, with a speckled chest Nest: cavity, old woodpecker cavity, wooden nest box; female builds; 1-2 broods per year Eggs: 4-6; pale blue without markings Incubation: 13-14 days; female incubates Fledging: 22-23 days; female and male feed young Migration: non-migrator to partial migrator, to southwestern states and Mexico Food: insects, fruit Compare: The Mountain Bluebird (p.
+93) is similar but lacks the rusty-red breast.
 Male Lazuli Bunting (p.
 87) is smaller and has white wing bars.
 Male Blue Grosbeak (p.
-93) is the same size but has chestnut wing bars and an oversized bill.
+91) is the same size but has chestnut wing bars and an oversized bill.